remp2020/crm-payments-module/README.md

 ### B2C

-No VAT related changes are applied, unless One Stop Shop mode is turned on.
+No VAT related changes are applied, unless One Stop Shop mode is enabled.

 #### One Stop Shop